 A codepoint is something that is assigned to an emoji picture.
 It doesn't automatically have one.

-Some of Mutant Standard's emoji have already been assigned codepoints by other people because they came up with them (like Unicode emoji), but others (normally new and unique ones to Mutant Standard) don't already come with codepoints, and I have to assign them myself.
+Some of Mutant Standard's emoji have already been assigned codepoints by other people because they came up with them (like Unicode), but others (normally new and unique ones to Mutant Standard) don't already come with codepoints, and I have to assign them myself.

-It has it's issues, but it's also absolutely necessary in order to pave the way for things like mobile phone keyboards.
-It can also make lower-bandwidth and more reliable sending of Mutant Standard emoji possible.
+It has it's issues, but it's also absolutely necessary so people can use them anywhere.
+It also makes sending of Mutant Standard emoji lower bandwidth and more reliable.

 The problem with something that Mutant Standard is doing is that you aren't going to be able to make it accessible to so many people in this way with existing technologies without some mojibake.
 They're either going to be available in ways where people really want them and cause a bit of chaos in the process, or stuck in a few places and don't have the same impact on people's lives.

 And it's important to remember that Mutant Standard isn't just a few cute pictures - this set actually changes peoples' online social experiences.
 This is something I believe is important and not just something people want already, but people should and deserve to have where they want to use it.